 As well as assistance from managers and senior staff, support from colleagues and feeling part of an effective team are also fundamental to the mental health of doctors.
 Such support not only improves professional effectiveness but can also foster a psychological safe environment where doctors feel they belong.
-Mutually supportive working relationship can help doctors manage the emotional labour of the job and also reduce the stigma of disclosing work-related stress and mental wellbeing problems and seeking help.
+Mutually supportive working relationships can help doctors manage the emotional labour of the job and also reduce the stigma of disclosing work-related stress and mental wellbeing problems and seeking help.

-In the context of wellbeing, 66% feel supported or strongly supported by their peers.
+Our survey found 77% feel supported or strongly supported by their peers, while over 80% agree or strongly agree that they would be prepared to cover a colleague's work for a short period, so that they may take a break.

-88% agree or strongly agree that they would be prepared to cover a colleague's work for a short period, so that they may take a break.
+These results highlight doctors' desire for a sense of belonging and community in the workplace.

-These results highlight doctors' desire for the sense of belonging and community in the workplace.
+Doctors should feel encouraged and empowered by their leaders to stimulate mutually supportive working relationships.

-- ✓ Doctors should stimulate mutually supportive working relationships. - Teams should create an open and supportive working environment and actively support team building opportunities. - Organisations should facilitate doctors' messes, ie spaces to meet, talk and share time together.
+- Teams should create an open and supportive working environment and actively support team building opportunities. - Organisations should facilitate doctors' messes, ie spaces to meet, talk and share time together.